Riyazkhan14/CPAD_MTech_2025/README.md

 - PARSE_CLIENT_KEY (optional depending on your Back4App settings)
 - PARSE_SERVER_URL

 An example `.env` is already present in the repo root.
-If you share the project, remove credentials and replace with placeholders.
+I have shared the project, so removing credentials and replace with placeholders.
+I will Share this file separately with other Projects Files.

 3. Run the app